IDOLiSH7 returns with the danceable “WiSH VOYAGE“, single that despite its flaws, still managed to entertain.

 1. WiSH VOYAGE

 In a vocal performance that had its shaky moments in Yusuke Shirai and Takuya Eguchi‘s performances, it was satisfying to find KENN and Atsushi Abe‘s making up for it with their smooth take on some of the notes.
 Entertaining song but incredibly predictable – vibe, instrumental, progression – after looking back to their repertoire.
-4.5/5

-WiSH VOYAGE keeps up the trend for IDOLiSH7‘s hyped, bright songs that have catchy choruses, meaningful lyrics (of course, related to their whole storyline) that end up having either predictable instrumentals or, in order to avoid it sounding the same, insert unnecessary elements into the mix.
+“WiSH VOYAGE” keeps up the trend for IDOLiSH7‘s hyped, bright songs that have catchy choruses, meaningful lyrics (of course, related to their whole storyline) that end up having either predictable instrumentals or, in order to avoid it sounding the same, insert unnecessary elements into the mix.

 Why keep insisting on including dubstep-ish elements all over the place on IDOLiSH7‘s (franchise) songs when those elements themselves don’t fit with the songs?
 This time around it was only one portion of the song.
-I get it that it is a trend but on a song that had everything well crafted around a melodic dance pop vibe, inserting a dubstep break is unnecessary.
+I get it that it is a trend but on a song that had everything well-crafted around a melodic dance-pop vibe, inserting a dubstep break is unnecessary.

-It’s odd to find Shirai sounding off – especially when his singing skills are among the best on this unit – but his performance in WiSH VOYAGE had me wishing he’d have less parts on that song, he just wasn’t sounding good.
+It’s odd to find Shirai sounding off – especially when his singing skills are among the best on this unit – but his performance in WiSH VOYAGE had me wishing he’d have fewer parts on that song, he just wasn’t sounding good.
 No matter how weak his performance was, he’ll certainly bounce back from this in no time.
-Takuya Eguchi sounded a bit off as well on some sections of the title track, however it was nothing critical.
+Takuya Eguchi sounded a bit off as well on some sections of the title track, however, it was nothing critical.

-All in all, IDOLiSH7‘s “WiSH VOYAGE” had potential to be something better but that just didn’t really pan out thanks to distractions in the instrumentals department and odd performances on the vocal end.
+All in all, IDOLiSH7‘s “WiSH VOYAGE” had the potential to be something better but that just didn’t really pan out thanks to distractions in the instrumentals department and odd performances on the vocal end.
 It’s still an entertaining release but is far from a perfect endeavor.